nexensys/github-readme-blog-post-action/README.md

 <!-- blog-post-list:end -->
 ```

-list, and **_BAM!_** You have yourself an automatic action that runs every 6 hours and when you change any of the files in your readme!
+where you want the list, and **_BAM!_** You have yourself an automatic action that runs every 6 hours and when you change any of the files in your readme!

 # Inputs